 You might’ve alredy noticed that Japan is one of my favorite countries I’ve ever visited.
 Exactly this time last spring I went to my first trip to Japan – and have completely fallen in love with this country.
-Last autumn I was lucky to return there once again – thanks to the kind invitation from the Japanese government who sponsored my trip to Tokushima.
+Last autumn, during the Momiji season, I was lucky to return there once again – thanks to the kind invitation from the Japanese government who sponsored my trip to Tokushima.

 Both trips were in many ways similar: intense in many different aspects, culturally overwhelming, exploratory, intensively gastronomical and overloaded with the appreciation of Oriental heritage and traditions.
 But one thing was completely different: the scenery in terms of natural landscape.

 Japanese people appreciate nature a lot.
 For instance, when you read a traditional poesie such as haiku, you immediately notice that plants, animals, scenery and weather conditions are always visibly present in one’s perception of the world.

 In addition, there are some inevitable markers that unmistakably symbolise different seasons such as for instance plum and cherry blossoms for spring and red maple and persimmon for autumn.
 The best illustration of how Japanese people put it I would call a seasonal food treats: think cherry blossom cookies and persimmon-shaped sweet and maple-garnished dishess, how good is that!

 I chose these examples on purpose because now we’ve reached the main topic of today’s blog.
 Although Japan’s nature is very rich and varies a great deal (see more about different plant symbols in my previous blog about Japan), two of them are much more popular than others, up to my modest knowledge.
 These are: Sakura blooming season combined with hanami and Momiji season when maple leaves turn red.